csiro/emmai/hpc_scripts/README.md

 ```

 Note: each script will source the env.sh file from the root directory of your
 installation.
+Please make sure you don't have a conda environment loaded when
+running the batch submission scripts.

 Note: there is an example multi-sample script `sbatch_multi_submission.sh` in
 case you have multiple analyses.
 It constrains the analysis so that only one IO
 process is run at a time in an attempt to not overload remote APIs.
+Some points
+to note prior to running this:

+- Do not have a conda environment loaded when you run this script.
+- Make sure you don't have an INPUTS variable set in your env.sh file as this
+    will override the INPUTS variables set in this script for each species.